jegonza66/VisuAI/README.md

 ## 🚀 Getting Started

 1. Clone the repository
-2. Use the installer for Windows or Linux (it will create a conda environment and install all the requirements):
+2. Use the installer for Windows or Linux (Conda required: it will create a conda environment and install all the requirements):
     For Linux:
    ```bash
    bash linux_install_requirements.sh